Orygen Youth Health Clinical Program is committed to working in partnership and consultation with our young people.

 The peer support workers are a team of young people who are past clients of our service who now volunteer their time to support other young people experiencing a mental illness.
 They draw from their own experience to offer comfort, information, practical support and positive, recovery focused social interaction.

-Peer support workers visit the Inpatient Unit in Footscray as well as operate a drop-in service for OYHCP clients at Parkville.
+Peer support workers visit the Inpatient Unit in Footscray as well as arranged meetings with young people at our Parkville and Sunshine sites.